robertsweetman/module_4/mdbook/src/1_current_state.md

 -->
 ### Business Needs

-The business needs to place the tender requests firmly within the whole process loop that's is involved in winning a bid.
+The organisation needs to place the tender requests firmly within the whole bid response process loop.
 All the current solution does is use AI to help guard against losing the signal within the noise of up to 50 requests per day.
+It doesn't really add value beyond that.

 How can we capture the tender requests, filter out the ones we (as an IT Solutions Consultancy) are not interested in and tie the success or failure of a particular bid back to the original tender request?

 This requires a much more robust and holistic data solution which can be referenced back to other parts of the sales effort.

-We could update the database with won and lost tenders to help avoid making common mistakes across losing bids to avoid those next time.
+We could update the database with won and lost tenders to help avoid repeating mistakes associated with losing bids.
 Another example might be updating the bid database with notifications from the Irish Government about who won bids to understand more about our competitors.

 If we append what we send in response to tenders that might even allow us to leverage AI to create bid response templates, improve our ML tender analysis solution with actual "won bid" data and be more confident anything our ML/AI highlights will net a positive return on the time investment to respond to a tender request.